n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/XML/README.md

 ## Example Usage

-This workflow allows you to convert the JSON data received from the [CocktailDB API](https://www.thecocktaildb.com/) in XML.
+This workflow allows you to convert the JSON data received from the [CocktailDB API](https://www.thecocktaildb.com/) to XML.
 You can also find the [workflow](https://n8n.io/workflows/661) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [HTTP Request](../../core-nodes/HTTPRequest/README.md)
 - [XML]()